Study: Racial diversity stagnated on corporate boards - WTMJ

 But in the two preceding years, progress on increasing racial diversity on boards stagnated, a new study revealed Tuesday.
 Black men even lost ground.

-The Board Diversity Census, conducted by the Alliance of Board Diversity and the consulting firm Deloitte, points to the steep deficit companies face when it comes to fulfilling pledges to diversity in their ranks.
-An overwhelming 82.5% of directors among Fortune 500 company boards are white, according to the census.
+The study, conducted by the Alliance of Board Diversity and the consulting firm Deloitte, points to the steep deficit companies face when it comes to fulfilling pledges to diversity in their ranks.
+An overwhelming 82.5% of directors among Fortune 500 company boards are white, according to the Missing Pieces Report: A Board Diversity Census of Women and Minorities on Fortune 500 Boards.

 Between July 2020 and May 2021, some 32% of newly appointed board members in the S&P 500 were Black, according to an analysis by ISS Corporate Solutions, which advises companies on improving shareholder value and reducing risk.
 That was a leap compared to 11% during the previous year.

 But the time before then shows a sudden shift in priorities.
-The census found that the number of women serving on Fortune 500 boards rose 4 percentage points to 26.5% between 2018 and June of 2020 — a faster pace of progress than the 2% increase over the preceding two years.
+The Missing Pieces Report found that the number of women serving on Fortune 500 boards rose 4 percentage points to 26.5% between 2018 and June of 2020 — a faster pace of progress than the 2% increase over the preceding two years.

-In contrast, number of racial minorities among Fortune 500 board rose by just above a percentage point.
-That was a slower pace than the 2% increase during the previous two years.
-In a telling finding, the number of Black men on Fortune 500 boards fell by 1.5% between 2018 and June 2020, even as the representation of Black women rose by 18%.

 Attention to gender equality did bolster the ranks of minority women on Fortune 500 boards, though their numbers remain small at 6%, according to the census.
 The number of minority men remained virtually unchanged at just under 12%.